 On Loco Translate menu, select “Plugins” and identify the plugin “Newsletter – Woocommerce”.
 Click in it and then select “New language”.
 You should choose as location of the translation file “other” and possible the “language/plugins/…”.
 Do not select to store the file on “plugins/newsletter-woocommerce/…” otherwise you’ll miss it on next update!

 If this option is left unselected, all subscribers will be flagged as confirmed and they will start to receive newsletters.
 If “yes” is selected, subscribers will be flagged as “non-confirmed” and an opt-in email will be sent out.
 Opt-in email can be easily customized following this guide.

-Users can easily select a default existing group (or more than one) where the news subscribers will be registered to.
-Read more about groups here.
+Users can easily select a default existing list (or more than one) where the news subscribers will be registered to.
+Read more about lists here.

 Importing customers as subscribers

 From the import panel, all old orders can be processed and all customers (being them guest customers or not) imported as subscribers.
 Some options can be set to configure the import process.